bennetimo/ghost-backup/README.md

 ### Quick Start (Ghost using mysql/mariadb)

-If your Ghost [configuration] is using mysql/mariadb then you just need to start the ghost-backup container on the same [network] as as your database container, so that it can talk to your database.
+If your Ghost [configuration](https://docs.ghost.org/docs/config) is using mysql/mariadb then you just need to start the ghost-backup container on the same [network] as your database container, so that it can talk to your database.

 ```
 docker run --name ghost-backup -d \